kaliypsocraft/something-awesome/REPORT.md

 !!! warning Where To Start?
     Most challenges whereby I had limited-no experience required atleast an hour of background reading and researching in order to tackle them.
 The following sub-sections dictates the specific challenges experienced within each challenge-type.

     Often-times in medium-hard problems  I would be led down a rabbit-hole thinking it would solve the problem.
 However, it often would lead to deadends and further discourage the candidate.
 For example, spending an hour researching a topic and attempting to apply it to no avail.
-This obstacles span beyond CTFs and into real-world professional development.
+These obstacles span beyond CTFs and into real-world professional development - managing multiple tasks.

-    These experiences were essential in the development of skills

 ---